 Indicators of Achievement:

-- Students use specified elements and principles of art in each graphic experience.
+- Students use specified elements and principles of art in each graphics experience.

 - Students recognize and identify the elements and principles of art in each design, particularly those specified in each assignment.